2017 Outlook - Unbreakable

 Investment grade bonds (NYSEARCA:LQD) over high yield bonds (NYSEARCA:HYG)

 Of course, given all of the outside variables coming into play in the next few months, the range of outcomes surrounding these various scenarios is much wider than normal.
-Just like any super hero story, unexpected events could arise at any point along the way that could upend these probabilities and lead us to entirely different outcomes.
+Just like any superhero story, unexpected events could arise at any point along the way that could upend these probabilities and lead us to entirely different outcomes.
 As a result, investors should be much more prepared in the coming year in particular to adjust as needed to changing market conditions than they have been in the recent past.

 This leads to a key final point.
 Regardless of how things play out over the coming year, investors should anticipate much greater volatility (NYSEARCA:VXX) versus what we have seen to this point in the post crisis period.
 For when a hero is finally forced to cast off its super powers, the air of invincibility can increasingly give way to a feeling of uncertainty and unease.
 And it is possible that we could begin to see these forces start to unfold as quickly as the first trading week of the New Year.

 All of this highlights the particular importance of true diversification in an investment portfolio as we enter 2017 to protect against such risks.
-Instead of wringing ones hands the next time trouble strikes in hoping that a super hero will return to save the day, an investor can empower and protect themselves from trouble today by continuing to own stocks while also diversifying into other asset classes that can hold their own when it otherwise looks like the world may be coming to an end.
+Instead of wringing one's hands the next time trouble strikes in hoping that a superhero will return to save the day, an investor can empower and protect themselves from trouble today by continuing to own stocks while also diversifying into other asset classes that can hold their own when it otherwise looks like the world may be coming to an end.
 This more than anything else, is the best strategy heading into what may be an eventful and exciting year in 2017.

 Disclosure: This article is for information purposes only.
 There are risks involved with investing including loss of principal.
 Gerring Capital Partners makes no explicit or implicit guarantee with respect to performance or the outcome of any investment or projections made.
 There is no guarantee that the goals of the strategies discussed by Gerring Capital Partners will be met.